hellohaptik/docs_haptik/bot-configuration/webhooks.md

 ```

 - Authorization - The Authorization header of each HTTP request should be “Bearer” followed by your token which will be shared with you
-- client-id - The client id for your account
+- client-id - Will be provided by haptik
 - Content-Type - application/json